Security for students and staff while on campus is provided by our team of Campus Security officers.

 After-hours campus access is processed by our team.
 Certain areas may require authorisation, so you'll need to check with your lecturers.

-Emergency phones are located at security help points (the yellow box) on both Otara campuses and at MIT Manukau.
+Emergency phones are located at security help points (the yellow box) at the Ōtara campus and at MIT Manukau.
 Security help points are strategically located to support personal security and safety.

 For further information about the services our officers provide, please visit our Campus Security services webpage.